niktheblak/ruuvitag-gollector/README.md

 # ruuvitag-gollector

-Collects data from RuuviTag sensors to InfluxDB and other databases.
+ruuvitag-gollector collects Bluetooth sensor data from RuuviTags and exports it to time-series databases and cloud platforms.

 Supports the RAWv2 format emitted by RuuviTags with 2.x firmware.